Raumsegler1/Raumsegler1/README.md

 ### 🌱 What I'm Up To
 - 🔭 **Currently Learning:** Fullstack Web Development with [The Odin Project](https://www.theodinproject.com/)
 - ⚡ **Fun Fact:** Octopuses are the closest animals we've found to aliens.
-- 🎯 **Interests:** Coding, problem-solving, writing, world-building, learning new things, and most importantly, having fun!
+- 🎯 **Interests:** Coding, problem-solving, design, writing, world-building, learning new things, and most importantly, having fun!

 ### 🛠️ Languages & Technologies